faryabib/faryabib.github.io/index.md

 Our lab focuses on understanding the mechanisms of epigenetic desregulation in cancer.
 We are particularly interested in understanding how signaling-dependent transcription factors such as Notch reorganize cancer epigenomes.
 This mechanistic knowledge constitutes an important step toward leveraging selective disruption of epigenetic homeostasis as targeted therapeutic options.

 We have setup various genomic assays to understand how oncogenic transcription factors regulate linear and 3D epigenome of cancer cells.
-To this end, we use data-rich assays (ChIP-seq, ATAC-seq, Cut&Run, etc.) to measure chromatin activity and combine these information with high resolution chromatin conformation capture technologies (HiChIP, 4C-seq, etc.) to  and single-cell measurements (3D DNA FISH, scATAC-seq) to elucidate mechanisms of epigenetic dysregulation.
+To this end, we use data-rich assays (ChIP-seq, ATAC-seq, Cut&Run, etc.) to measure chromatin activity and combine these information with high resolution chromatin conformation capture technologies (HiChIP, 4C-seq, etc.).

 We also use single-cell measurements to study how chromatin state (scATAC-seq) and folding (3D DNA FISH) heterogeneity impact cancer cell evolution and response to targeted therapies.